Understanding and Managing the January Blues for Teachers

 Blue Monday - New Year, New Anxiety

-The third Monday of January has become known as “Blue Monday” – supposedly the year’s most depressing day.
-While the science behind Blue Monday may be questionable, the long, cold nights and post-holiday slump combine to make January a mentally-challenging month for many, especially teachers.
+The third Monday of January, often called “Blue Monday,” is said to be the year’s most depressing day.
+While the science behind this is debatable, the long, dark nights and post-holiday slump make January a mentally challenging month, particularly for teachers.

-On top of that, lack of sunlight exposure can aggravate symptoms of seasonal affective disorder, leading to low motivation and mood.
-As teachers, our mental health impacts on both ourselves and our students – making self-care crucial.
+Limited sunlight exposure can worsen seasonal affective disorder symptoms, leading to low mood and motivation.
+As teachers, our mental health directly affects both ourselves and our students, underscoring the importance of prioritising self-care.

 Teacher Wellbeing and School Culture